Aidankeogh/SenatorGraph/README.md

 This repo contains the code developed for building a knowledge graph that relates campaign contributors, vote records, and public twitter posts of the senators of the 117th session of congress.
 The purpose of this graph is to allow for investigating the relationships between how senators vote, who donates to different senators, and what they state publicly.
 Data was compiled for campaign contributions, voting records, and tweets of senators.

 The file 'build_graph.ipynb' integrates all the data collected to build a Neo4j knowledge graph.
-The file 'query_graph.ipynb' provides a multide of example queries for the senator knowledge graph.
+The file 'query_graph_demo'.ipynb' provides a multide of example queries for the senator knowledge graph.

 The 'Senator Knowledge Graph.pdf' file provides a more indepth presentation of data selection and manipulation for this project.